 The amount of water used per person in each country, though, varies significantly.
 Per capita, the United States used the most water at 2,842 cubic meters per annum.
 People in India use about 1,089 cubic meters, while the global average is 1,385.

 Countries that have abundant water supplies tend to use more than others.
-Most parts of the United States, for example, have reliable resources of fresh water.
-The United Kingdom, however, has a much smaller supply, causing them conserve more.
+Most parts of the United States, for example, have reliable resources of freshwater.
+The United Kingdom, however, has a much smaller supply, causing them to conserve more.
 In the UK, the average person uses 39 gallons per day compared to the American’s 110 gallons.

 Across Europe, water use varies rather widely.
 Iceland, Macedonia and Greece have some of the highest residential water use, while Norway, the Netherlands, Belgium and Switzerland use large amounts for industrial purposes.